 Many businesses use customer onboarding and implementation software to speed up this process.
 However, with so many available options, choosing the right software for your business can be overwhelming.
 That's where this guide comes in.

-Let’s imagine a simple scenario where you go to a shop to buy an electrical washing machine.
-You meet the sales agent, and he explains to you every swanky feature that the machine offers and promises that other features of the machine and how to use the machine will be taken care of by the installation engineer.
+Let's imagine a simple scenario where you go to a shop to buy an electrical washing machine.
+You meet the sales agent, and he explains to you every swanky feature that the machine offers and promises that the installation engineer will take care of other features of the machine and how to use the machine.

-You buy the machine because you know it’s going to solve your problems.
+You buy the machine because you know it will solve your problems.
 The installation engineer comes in, explains to you the working mechanisms of the washing machine, and leaves, yet you are clueless about how to use the machine.

-But by this time, you have already made decisions not to buy from that showroom ever again and just wait out till the washing machine’s price is depreciated.
+But by this point, you've decided not to buy from that showroom again and instead wait for the price of the washing machine to fall.

 Does this incident look bright in terms of customer success?